 Helpful Presenter's Guidelines

 This guide has been designed to help you prepare for your presentation.
-Below are some guidelines, tips and advice to follow in preparation for a successful presentation.
+Below are some guidelines, tips and advice to follow in preparation for a successful presentation at the RaSiM10 Conference.

 Tailor Your Presentation to the Audience

 For example, you would not use the same style when presenting to a group of elementary students and to a board of trustees.
 Don’t talk down to your listeners.
 Try to empathize with the audience’s areas of interest and their specific concerns whenever possible.